Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Terraform workspaces interpolation

-With the basics of Terraform workspaces in the background, it makes sense to use this knowledge within the Terraform configuration objects to identify the resources belonging to the respective workspaces.
+With the basics of Terraform workspaces in the background, it makes sense to apply this knowledge within Terraform configuration objects to identify the resources belonging to each workspace.

-For example, the EC2 instances created using the same configuration in the previous example are created with the same name, i.e., whatever value is specified in the name_tag variable.
+For example, the EC2 instances created with the same configuration as in the previous example are given the same name, i.e., whatever value is specified in the name_tag variable.
 When we look at these instances in the AWS console, it becomes difficult to quickly identify which EC2 instance belongs to which workspace.

 Terraform provides an interpolation sequence to reference the value of the currently selected workspace, as shown below: